A version of this article appeared in the Summer 2017 issue of strategy+business.

 Brands are already partnering with AR platforms to create interactive retail experiences for their customers.
 As early as 2013, IBM launched an AR shopping app that provided shoppers instant product details and comparison when they pointed their smartphone at the shelf, allowing them to sort the products there by nutritional value, highlight gluten-free or organic options, and display currently available coupons.
 Retailers can use the same app for shelf stacking.
 In 2014, Tesco employees tested IBM’s AR app to report out-of-stock products and instances when conditions on shelves didn’t comply with display plans.

 As AR becomes more powerful, we are likely to see a higher degree of personalization of in-store product recommendations.
-Perhaps pointing your smartphone toward a shelf in a clothing store will not only provide information about the origins of the wool in the cashmere sweater, but reveal special deals that are tailored to your profile — such as a discount in advance of the ski season.
+Perhaps pointing your smartphone toward a shelf in a clothing store will not only provide information about the origins of the wool in the cashmere sweater, but also reveal special deals that are tailored to your profile — such as a discount in advance of the ski season.

 Ultimately, we are likely to see integration between AR, big data, and machine learning.
 The final result will be an intelligent personal shopper that can provide consumers with information, recommend products, and even look for special bundle deals and coupons, depending on the shopper’s preferences and behaviors.

-Virtual try-on experiences are the first step that brands have taken toward using AR to raise customer engagement.
+Virtual “try-on” experiences are the first step that brands have taken toward using AR to raise customer engagement.
 In 2014, L’Oréal released its Makeup Genius app, which allows shoppers to virtually try on different shades of blush and mascara before making a purchase decision.
-Once the makeup is “applied” on the face through the smartphone camera, the facial recognition system follows face movement and angles, showing what the makeup would look like from different perspectives.
+Once the makeup is “applied” on the face through the smartphone camera, the L’Oréal facial recognition system follows face movement and angles, showing what the makeup would look like from different perspectives.
 By early 2016, Makeup Genius had been downloaded more than 20 million times.
-And it has inspired similar efforts from innovators such as Meitu, a Chinese company that built a range of “try-on” apps for makeup, hair, and fashion; the app has been installed on more than 1 billion unique smartphones and valued at an estimated $5 billion.
+And it has inspired similar efforts from innovators such as Meitu, a Chinese company that built a range of try-on apps for makeup, hair, and fashion; the app has been installed on more than 1 billion unique smartphones and valued at an estimated $5 billion.

 Creating memorable in-store experiences is the lowest-hanging fruit at this stage of AR’s development.
 By using AR to give shoppers access to experiences such as product showcases, fashion shows, celebrity endorsements, and music/video content, brands can improve the shopping experience and begin to compete with their online-only competitors.
 In 2014, Topshop used Oculus Rift’s VR glasses to offer a virtual experience of the catwalk show during London Fashion Week to five competition winners.

 Brands are already using AR to increase conversion.
 For example, China’s largest online grocery store, Yihaodian, created more than 1,000 virtual shops in public places.
-Shoppers can use the company’s AR app to browse products and make purchases that are then delivered to their home.
+Shoppers can use the company’s AR app to browse products and make purchases that are then delivered to their homes.
 Similarly, Nike is using AR and image recognition to connect print advertising with its online store.
 Upon pointing a smartphone at a Nike ad in Runner’s World, a user can jump to the shopping cart on Nike’s website.
 Similarly, British online fashion retailer ASOS uses mobile technology to make its magazine ads instantly shoppable.

 As the technology evolves and combines with other technologies such as beacons — Bluetooth-enabled devices that communicate with nearby shoppers’ smartphones, collecting information about their movement patterns or sending ads or coupons — we are likely to see localized deals and offers within the premises of a particular store and its immediate surroundings (i.e., “geo-fencing”).
 These offerings can be personalized using historical purchase behavior and augmented with recommendations based on predictions of future behavior.
 Brands can also display online reviews on products, integrate them with social media purchase buttons, and upsell related products.
 Much of what has been successful in e-commerce will probably be tested in AR, although it is unclear which tactics will actually increase conversions.